Izzenn/Pong-Game/README.md

 - The first player to score 15 points wins in two-player mode.
 - Intuitive controls for paddle movement and ball direction.

+## Gameplay Video

+Check out the gameplay video on [YouTube](https://youtu.be/4jxF7Ow9m6o) to get a sneak peek of what Pong Game has to offer!

 ## How to Play

 ### One-Player Mode (Against AI)